cloudtoid/interprocess/README.md

 ## NuGet Package

-The NuGet package for this library is published [here](https://www.nuget.org/packages/Cloudtoid.Interprocess/).
+The NuGet package for this library is published [here][NuGet].

 > Note: To improve performance, this library only supports 64-bit CLR with 64-bit processor architectures.
-Attempting to use this library on 32-bit processors, 32-bit operating systems, or on [WOW64](https://en.wikipedia.org/wiki/WoW64) may throw a `NotSupportedException`.
+Attempting to use this library on 32-bit processors, 32-bit operating systems, or on [WOW64][Wow64Wiki] may throw a `NotSupportedException`.

 ## Usage